PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 ### Init

 Links to server-side script files that should be executed before processing the page.
-The script is only executed once, regardless of how many times the mrkdown page is processed.
+The script is only executed once, regardless of how many times the markdown page is processed.
 It can be used to initialize the backend appropriately.
 To execute the script again, a newer version must be available.
 The file time stamps are used to determine if a file is newer than a previous version or not.
 For script that is to be executed every time the page is processed, see the [Script](#script) tag.